dankelley/OceanAnalysis.jl/docs/src/examples.md

 ## Oceanographic section

 The following downloads an oceanographic section that has CTD files in WOCE format.
-Then it reads those CTD files into a Section object.
-Finally, a map of sampling locations is created.
+(See https://cchdo.ucsd.edu for paths to other sections.)
+Then, after reading those CTD files into a Section object, it draws a map of the locations of the CTD profiles.

 ```julia
 using OceanAnalysis, Plots